 Our Geography curriculum is designed to develop children’s curiosity and fascination about the world and its people that will remain with them for the rest of their lives.

 Our school is situated in an Area of Outstanding Natural Beauty, with woodland, rivers and Brimham Rocks nearby.
 We take full advantage of our beautiful surroundings.

 Children investigate a range of places – both in Britain and abroad – to help develop their knowledge and understanding of the Earth’s physical and human processes.
 We are committed to providing children with opportunities to investigate and make enquiries about their local area of Glasshouses and Pateley Bridge, so that they can develop of real sense of who they are, their heritage and what makes our local area unique and special.
-We also developing the children’s ability to apply geographical skills to enable to confidently communicate their findings and geographical understanding to a range of audiences.
+We are also developing the children’s ability to apply geographical skills to enable them to confidently communicate their findings and geographical understanding to a range of audiences.

 Through high quality teaching, we develop the following essential characteristics of geographers:

 - An excellent knowledge of where places are and what they are like, both in Britain and the wider world;

 - A comprehensive understanding of the ways in which places are interdependent and interconnected;

 - An extensive base of geographical knowledge and vocabulary;

 - Fluency in complex, geographical enquiry and the ability to apply questioning skills, as well as effective presentation techniques;